 Operation of the Fermilab accelerator and associated beamlines produces ionizing radiation such as neutrons and muons.
 Beamlines and experiments are designed so that most of the radiation is absorbed before reaching the ground surface and outdoor areas.
 The neutrons are absorbed by shielding.
 The remaining radiation that emerges above the surface presents a very small potential for radiation dose.
 Small muon fields have been measured in conjunction with the operation of the Fixed Target beamlines in the past.
-Only the Meson Test beamline (MTest) and Neutrino Muon beamline (E906) operated in a limited configuration in 2013.
-The maximum muon dose offsite due to the operation of MTest and E-906 was 0.026 mrems.
-Both the MiniBooNE and NuMI experiments have the potential to produce measurable muon flux; however, the 8 GeV energy protons used in MiniBooNE are too low in energy to produce muons that can escape the bulk shielding surrounding the experiment.
+Only the Meson Test (MTest), Meson Center (MCenter) and Neutrino Muon beamlines (E906) operated in 2014.
+The maximum muon dose offsite due to the operation of MTest, MCenter and E-906 was 0.099 mrems.
+Both the BNB and NuMI experiments have the potential to produce measurable muon flux; however, the 8 GeV energy protons used in BNB are too low in energy to produce muons that can escape the bulk shielding surrounding the experiment.
 The NuMI beamline bends the beam down so that the muons produced are absorbed deep underground as part of the beamline design.

 Another potential source of exposure to ionizing radiation is the centralized radioactive materials storage area referred to as the Railhead.
-This source of penetrating radiation was monitored continuously in 2013 by a large ionization chamber located in the Railhead colloquially called a 'Hippo.'
+This source of penetrating radiation was monitored continuously in 2014 by a large ionization chamber located in the Railhead colloquially called a 'Hippo.'
 The Hippo measurements are supplemented by a number of environmental dosimeters placed around the storage area and by periodic onsite surveys.
-Based on measurements made in 2013, it is estimated that radioactive materials stored at the Railhead contributed no directly measureable equivalent dose at the site boundary in 2013.
-The maximum penetrating radiation equivalent dose in 2013 to an individual at the nearest offsite house was thus estimated to be less than 0.026 mrems, and not directly measureable.
+Based on measurements made, it is estimated that radioactive materials stored at the Railhead contributed no directly measureable equivalent dose at the site boundary in 2014.
+The maximum penetrating radiation equivalent dose in 2014 to an individual at the nearest offsite house was thus estimated to be less than 0.099 mrems, and not directly measureable.

-6.3 Surface Water Quality
+6.3 Surface Water Quality (except TWG summary)

 Fermilab releases minor amounts of contaminants to surface water bodies.
-To manage these discharges the laboratory holds National Pollutant Discharge Elimination System (NPDES) permits that govern releases to surface water from stormwater runoff, cooling water, effluents from various onsite construction projects, and pesticide applications.
+As part of the management of these discharges the laboratory holds National Pollutant Discharge Elimination System (NPDES) permits that govern releases to surface water from stormwater runoff, cooling water, effluents from various onsite construction projects, and pesticide applications.
 In addition to monitoring for the physical and chemical parameters required by NPDES permits, samples of surface water are taken monthly from selected water bodies and analyzed for radionuclides.
 These surface waters are sampled for radionuclides based upon their potential for contamination.
+Fermilab Environment, Safety, and Health Manual Chapter 8026 Surface Water Protection describes regulatory aspects and responsibilities of the surface water program.

-Aqueous process wastewaters are directed to sanitary sewers and ultimately discharged to publicly owned treatment works (POTWs) in Batavia and Warrenville.
-Wastewater discharges are controlled by criteria described in the Fermilab Environment, Safety, and Health Manual Chapter 8025.
+Aqueous process wastewaters are directed to sanitary sewers and ultimately discharged to publicly owned treatment works (POTWs) in Batavia and Warrenville/Naperville.
+Wastewater discharges are controlled by criteria described in FESHM 8025 Wastewater Discharge to Sanitary Sewers.